nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## Examples
 You can select an OS by flashing one of our examples using the web flasher [flash.getchip.com/pro](http://flash.getchip.com) in Chrome or Chromium browser.
-Before you go to the web flasher however, there is a method to flashing the C.H.I.P.
+Before you go to the web flasher however, there is a method to flashing C.H.I.P.
 Pro to know and get in the habit of.
-This process is explained below and is also illustrated on the flasher page.
+This process is explained [above](http://ntc-docs-unstable.surge.sh/chip_pro.html#flashing-process) and is also illustrated on the flasher page.

-We have built examples based on Buildroot specific to the hardware on the [Developer's Kit](https://docs.getchip.com/chip_pro_devkit.html).
+We have built examples based on Buildroot that implement features exposed on the CHIP Pro [Dev Board](https://docs.getchip.com/chip_pro_devkit.html) such as its two MICs, and array of GPIOs.
 If you are building a circuit that incorporates mics and LEDs with a bare C.H.I.P.
 Pro you can start with these examples.

 #### Blinkenlights (Buildroot)
 Size: ~60MB